rbrown798/vr-modal-synth/README.md

 - 16-voice polyphony
 - Velocity and position sensitivity

-## Installation / Usage

-1. Download the release.
-2. Extract the zip file.
-3. Connect a VR headset.
-4. Run the executable.

-(**Note:** This project is still in early development, and releases at this point are largely experimental.
-It has been tested on an Meta Quest 2 with a wired connection.
-Some audio output devices may have poor performance or latency—the app will use whichever default device is selected.)

 ## Info
 This repository is organized into two subdirectories:
 1. `synth-plugin/` contains the audio source code, wrapped as a Unity Native Audio Plugin.